falcosecurity/falco/proposals/20230511-roadmap-management.md

 The Falco 0.36 release cycle, running from June to September 2023, will mark the initiation of the new process.
 This cycle will also serve as an experimental phase for refining the process.

-Furthermore, as soon as possible we will kick off a Working Group specifically for this purpose to ensure a smooth execution.
+Furthermore, as soon as possible, we will kick off a Working Group specifically to ensure smooth execution.
 This group will involve community members in assisting maintainers with roadmap management.
+It will provide curated feature suggestions for the roadmap, informed by community needs.
+This approach would facilitate the core maintainers' decisions, as they would mostly need just to review and adopt these pre-vetted recommendations, enhancing efficiency.

-The Working Group's responsibilities will include:
+The Working Group's responsibilities will include (non-exhaustive list):

 - Address input from the [2023-04-27 Core Maintainers meeting](https://github.com/falcosecurity/community/blob/main/meeting-notes/2023-04-27-Falco-Roadmap-Discussion.md)
 - Sorting and reviewing pending issues to identify key topics for discussion and potential inclusion in the roadmap